-The Vantuna Research Group has been conducting estuarine surveys in southern California for over a decade.
+We have been conducting estuarine surveys in southern California since 1999.
 Projects have been funded by the Port of San Diego, Port of Los Angeles, Port of Long Beach and Occidental College.

-Each fall semester as a part of Occidental Biology Course BIO260 - Biodiversity of Marine Ecosystems, students conduct beach seine surveys in several estuarine and open coastline sites in the Southern California area.
+Each fall semester as a part of the BIO260 Occidental Biology Course (Biodiversity of Marine Ecosystems), students conduct beach seine surveys in several estuarine and open coastline sites in the Southern California area.
 Sites surveyed have ranged from Crystal Cove in Malibu to the Port of Los Angeles.
 The survey data is then compiled and analyzed for undergraduate independent research projects.